How to find hidden value in the Delta award chart (or lack thereof)

 In the absence of an award chart, Delta flyers have to make their best guesstimate for how many miles are required for an award ticket on Delta flights and they have ways to figure out the best price for a seat with Delta’s airline partners.

-It’s easy to run searches on Delta’s website and international partner awards still represent huge value and savings with Delta miles when traveling to the Middle East, Central America, and a couple of other choice locations.
+It’s easy to run searches on Delta’s website — and select international partner awards still represent huge value and savings with Delta miles when traveling to the Middle East, Central America, and a couple of other choice locations.
 Even adding a partner segment to your award can drop the price, but not always, as there are plenty of anomalies.